Skip to content Skip to footer

 Sometimes referred to as a technology detox, a digital detox looks to reduce the amount of time we spend looking at screens per day.
 Instead, digital detoxification encourages us to focus on the world outside, in-person communication, and non-digital forms of entertainment, such as reading books or taking long walks.

 Similarly, you can also try a social media detox.
-The premise is pretty much the same as a digital or technology detox, except you are looking at cutting back on social media specifically, minimising time spent on the likes of Facebook, Instagram, and TikTok.
+The premise is pretty much the same as a digital or technology detox, except you're looking at cutting back on social media specifically, minimising time spent on the likes of Facebook, Instagram, and TikTok.
+This type of social media cleanse can offer the same benefits as a digital detox, helping you feel better about the relationship with your devices.

 What are the benefits of a digital detox?